 Whether a review is positive, negative, or neutral, we always publish it.
 However, we screen every review to ensure it is authentic and free of profanity.
 These checks happen automatically, though a human occasionally steps in.
 We never pay for reviews.

-"Your Song" might just be his finest composition yet.
-And let's not forget "Border Song," another timeless piece.
+"Your Song" might just be his greatest composition.
+"Border Song" is, of course, another timeless piece.
 This album is truly outstanding, and the pressing is quite good too.

 We don't have a live price right now, but stock fluctuates daily.
 You can check for hidden stock on Amazon directly, or let us alert you as soon as it is available.